darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 # **Self-Hosted AI Model (LlaMA 3) with Python + FastAPI and React.js for frontend**

+## key notes to remember, this setup runs on Windows OS, you might need to update the setup if it does not work on Mac OS

+HAPPY CHATTING WITH YOUR FIRST SELF-HOSTED AI

 ### Clone or fork the project and CD to the project directory
 On your terminal run command below to build the project.
 I suggest you to fork the project